JOB SUMMARY JOB SUMMARY

 - Performs child supervision duties for both on and off campus activities; administers first aid; enforces safety rules; fills out necessary forms and paperwork; and performs safety inspections daily.

 - Encourages participation in activities, ensures children are accounted for at all times, and adheres to safety policies and procedures including pickup and drop off of children.

 - Organize and supervise recreational program activities on playground campus sites and offsite including structured activities; bowling, swimming, movies, and special field trips including transporting kids by bus.

 - Maintains campus site area; cleans floors, picks up trash; cleans bathrooms and performs other janitorial work as needed.

 MINIMUM QUALIFICATIONS (Salary is dependent upon qualifications) MINIMUM REQUIREMENTS

-- Valid Texas Driver's License with an acceptable driving record is required.
+- Valid Texas Driver's License with acceptable driving record.

 PHYSICAL DEMANDS AND WORKING CONDITIONS

-- Effective verbal and written communication skills are required; must have the ability to handle matters of a confidential and/or sensitive manner; must be able to maintain positive working relationships with City officials and departments, outside agencies, and the general public.
+- Effective verbal and written communication skills are required; must be able to maintain positive working relationships with site personnel, supervisors, program participants, and parents.